s0yabean/MoProjects/README.md

 # my-projects
-This repository is a collection of independent projects
+This repository is a collection of independent projects. it is still under construction and I will add more projects over time